naninovel/docs/docs/api/index.md

 Name | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">SfxPath</span> | String | Path to the sound effect asset to play.
+<span class="action-param-nameless" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name">SfxPath</span> | String | Path to the sound effect asset to play.
 volume | Single | Volume of the sound effect. loop | Boolean | Whether to play the sound effect in a loop. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.